marcio777/cadmus/src/en/Chapter-I/Part III: Variables.md

 System.out.println(name);
 ```

-If you want to display two lines worth of text, for example in a JPanel (which you will discover in a long time), or even in the console, you can create this:
+If you want to display two lines worth of text, for example in a JPanel (which you will discover in a long time), or even in the console, you can use this:

 ```java
 System.out.println(name + "\n" + name);